 Repairers are required to certify annually with the Oregon Department of Transportation (DOT) Driver and Motor Vehicle Services

-What Does a Motor Vehicle Possessory Lien Bond Protect Against?
+Why is an Oregon Motor Vehicle Possessory Lien Bond Required?

 The bond protects consumers against improper use of liens by the mechanic or body shop.
 The bond ensures that consumers have recourse in the event of unscrupulous or illegal assertion of a lien by the shop.